e271828e/Flight.jl/docs/notes/design/framework_spec.md

 is shared.
 The one mutable thing on the artifact is the lazily populated [activation](#g-activation) cache, whose insertion [§12.4][s12-4] makes torn-state-free.
 The `Build` is the
-inspectable contract of the instantiation [§11.8][s11-8] gestures at — wire list, face table, [schedule](#g-schedule), root [slots](#g-slot) as plain printable data.
+inspectable derived contract of the instantiation [§11.8][s11-8] gestures at — wire list, face table, [schedule](#g-schedule), root [slots](#g-slot) as plain printable data.
 CI checks a model by calling `build`; the acceptance tests target `build` errors directly;
 `attach!` validates [device](#g-device) [bindings](#g-binding) against it.
 Build living only inside the